AlFontal/AlFontal/README.md

 <p></p>
 </br>

-I'm Alejandro, a researcher from Barcelona specialized in the application of Data Science in several areas, including but not limited to Bioinformatics, Epidemiology and Computational Biomedicine.
+I'm Alejandro, a researcher from Barcelona specialized in the application of Data Science in several areas, including but not limited to Bioinformatics, Epidemiology and Computational Biomedicine, with a PhD in Biotechnology from the University of Barcelona.
 Feel free to reach me in any of the socials I left above!

 #### Current role

-I am currently performing my research in the Barcelona Institute for Global Health ([ISGlobal](https://www.isglobal.org/)), while pursuing a PhD in the University of Barcelona ([UB](https://www.ub.edu/)) funded by a [Marie Skłodowska-Curie Actions](https://marie-sklodowska-curie-actions.ec.europa.eu/about-msca) Fellowship under the umbrella of the [HELICAL Innovative Training Network](https://helical-itn.github.io).

-In my research project, I combine tools from Time Series Analysis, GIS, Metagenomic sequencing and Epidemiology to try to find out what are the etiologic agents causing a pedriatric syndrome affecting thousands of children every year: Kawasaki Disease.
+I am currently performing my research in the Barcelona Institute for Global Health ([ISGlobal](https://www.isglobal.org/)), combining tools from Time Series Analysis, GIS, Metagenomic sequencing and Epidemiology to try to find out what are the etiologic agents causing a pedriatric syndrome affecting thousands of children every year: Kawasaki Disease.

 #### Technology Stack